Skip to main content

 Rule 1: Paraphrase your Source

 One common way to incorporate others’ ideas is to paraphrase.
-Paraphrasing is restating ideas from an original source using your own voice and giving credit to the original source.
+Paraphrasing is restating ideas from an original source using your own voice while also giving credit to the original source.

 Rule 2: Quote your Source

 Another common way to incorporate another person’s ideas is through direct quotation.
 Direct quotation is an extended word-for-word duplication of an author’s original writing.
-Quotation also requires that you give credit to the original source.
+Direct quotation also requires that you give credit to the original source.

 Rule 3: Cite your Source = Give Credit to your Source